Discontinued Sodas

 Source: Dr Pepper

-Introduced to the American market in 2002, Red Fusion was the first new flavor added to the Dr Pepper family in its 117-year history, boasting a blend of 23 distinct flavors with a bold cherry emphasis.
+Introduced in 2002, Dr Pepper Red Fusion was the first new flavor added to the brand in over a century.

 VAULT